sasa1977/parent/RATIONALE.md

 The task at hand is to periodically (say every x seconds) run some job.
 It could be a cleanup job, communication with an external service, or anything else.

-Let's forget for the moment the existence of 3rd party libraries which cover this case, such as [quantum](https://hex.pm/packages/quantum) (I'll discuss the differences from quantum a bit later).
 Here's one way to implement this:

 ```elixir
 Task.start_link(fn ->